hitabisgmbh/oaklean/docs/SensorInterfaces.md

 | [perf](#perf-sensor-interface)            | linux            | yes<br><a href="#running-without-root-privileges">(read below to see<br> how it works<br> without root privileges)</a> |
 | [windows](#windows-sensor-interface)			    | windows          | yes											|

+> :warning: **Configure the Sensor Interface in the .oaklean.local config file**<br>
+> We strongly recommend configuring the Sensor Interface in a dedicated `.oaklean.local` file, read here more about how and why: [Local Oaklean Config](Config.md#local-oaklean-config)

 ## Power Metrics Sensor Interface
 `powermetrics` is a tool for macOS that provides detailed information about power consumption and energy use of the system, it comes **pre-installed** on macOS and can handle **Apple Silicon** and **Intel** machines.